 Log Management for Developers

-When writing code, developers often rely on log reports to figure out where bugs are located.
+When writing code, developers and DevOps teams often rely on log reports to figure out where bugs are located.
 Debugging, monitoring for errors, and troubleshooting are essential parts of software development, both during and after release.

 Through the use of log management apps, this often cumbersome process can be made easier, leaving developers with more time to squash bugs instead of wasting valuable resources and effort in hunting them down.
 Also, using the right sort of app to manage logs is crucial to any development team, since it converts unstructured data into useful and legible information they can read and make use of.

 - Log management software helps developers sort real bugs and missing code from common false errors by differentiating flagged issues and serious problems from benign ones

 - Logs are converted into a more coherent and easier to understand format – perfect for status and performance reports submitted to project managers or people who may be less tech-savvy

 - Log management apps can be deployed to monitor code in parts of the program that the developer doesn’t always have full access to, but needs to check how they function as well

 Log Management for Sysadmins

 System administrators are tasked with overseeing how computer systems and servers are operating and making sure that everything is optimally configured and working as intended.
 Therefore, utilizing centralized event log management is vital to their work, and allows them to quickly identify and analyze issues as they crop up.
 By collecting and reviewing logs, they know how the systems are supposed to function normally and can react when they notice that something out of place is happening.
 For system administrators, these logs are the first line of defense against any irregularities, so log management provides them a better and more precise methodological approach to their work.

 - Log management software is necessary in order to collect data, store it in a proper format for as long as needed, and help analyze issues and errors